southwick-associates/workflow/github-vignettes/setup-project.md

 The workflow package is intended to add some consistency/efficiency for R-based analysis projects.
-I’ve provided guidelines below for structuring Southwick projects, but I don’t consider these hard-and-fast rules.
-My thinking on this workflow was heavily influenced by a Python-based approach: [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
+I’ve provided guidelines below for structuring Southwick projects, but these aren’t hard-and-fast rules.
+My thinking on this workflow was heavily influenced by a Python-based
+approach: [Cookiecutter Data
+Science](https://drivendata.github.io/cookiecutter-data-science/).

 I follow 3 steps for new projects: